schoeberl/cae-lab/README.md

 of gcc and the `spike` simulator.

-If you are using Ubuntu (or any other Linux version) or a Mac OS X laptop, you can install the tools native on your machine.
+If you are using Ubuntu (or any other Linux version) or a Mac OS X laptop, you can install the tools natively on your machine.
 However, to simplify life we provide a virtual machine (VM) with Ubuntu and all needed tools installed.
 You need about 18 GB of free disk space for the VM and another temporary space of 7 GB for the .zip file